 The Workgroup noted that programs will not need to re-report elements that have not changed.
-For example, the Workgroup agreed that "donor is willing to participate in the OPTN KPDPP" does not need to be re-reported, as changes to a donor's willingness to participate would need to be reflected by their removal from the OPTN KPDPP system.37
+For example, the Workgroup agreed that "donor is willing to participate in the OPTN KPDPP" does not need to be re-reported, as changes to a donor's willingness to participate would need to be reflected by their removal from the OPTN KPDPP system.

 Similarly, transplant programs will not be required to re-report that the donor has signed an informed consent.
-However, as noted above, programs will be required to obtain the donor's signature confirming that the donor has been re-informed that they may withdraw from participation in the OPTN KPDPP program at any time, for any reason.
+However, as noted above, programs will be required to confirm that the donor has been reinformed that they may withdraw from participation in the OPTN KPDPP program at any time, for any reason.

-Finally, the Committee also proposes the addition of a new requirement to Policy 13.6.B: Match Run Eligibility Requirements for OPTN KPD Donors, such that transplant programs must report the date that the donor's re-evaluation was completed and any changes were reported to the OPTN in order to maintain eligibility.
-In order to ensure this is properly reported, the Committee proposes the following new data element to be added to the OPTN KPDPP system:
+Finally, the Committee also proposes the addition of a new requirement to Policy 13.6.B: Match Run Eligibility Requirements for OPTN KPD Donors, such that transplant programs must report the date that the donor's re-evaluation was completed, and any changes were reported to the OPTN to maintain eligibility.
+To ensure this is properly reported, the Committee proposes the following new data element to be added to the OPTN KPDPP system:

-"Donor re-evaluation completed and relevant changes reported as of" - Month/Day/Year
+"Donor re-evaluation completed, and relevant changes reported as of" - Month/Day/Year